CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 A.1.3.1.5.sec=any other agreement or instrument granting or providing for the perfection of a Lien securing any of the foregoing.

-A.1.3.1.90.sec=Notwithstanding any other provision hereof, the term “First Lien Obligations” will include accrued interest, fees, costs, and other charges incurred under the First Lien Credit Agreement and the other First Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding, and whether or not allowable in an Insolvency Proceeding.
+A.1.3.1.90.sec=Notwithstanding any other provision hereof, the term “First Lien Obligations&rdquo; will include accrued interest, fees, costs, and other charges incurred under the First Lien Credit Agreement and the other First Lien Loan Documents, whether incurred before or after commencement of an Insolvency Proceeding, and whether or not allowable in an Insolvency Proceeding.
 To the extent that any payment with respect to the First Lien Obligations (whether by or on behalf of any Grantor, as proceeds of security, enforcement of any right of set-off, or otherwise) is declared to be fraudulent or preferential in any respect, set aside, or required to be paid to a debtor in possession, trustee, receiver, or similar Person, then the obligation or part thereof originally intended to be satisfied will be deemed to be reinstated and outstanding as if such payment had not occurred.

 A.1.3.1.=[02/Bit/Ssec_05]